bodrick/awesome/TOPICS.md

 *   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file
 *   [sherlock-project/sherlock](https://github.com/sherlock-project/sherlock) - 🔎 Hunt down social media accounts by username across social networks

+## self-extracting-zip

+*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file

 ## snapshot